exercism/go/concepts/packages/about.md

 errs.New("Connection not established")
 ```

-Similar to program languages like Java that use access modifiers such as `public` and `private`, Go determines if an item is exported and unexported through how it is declared.
+Go determines if an item can be called by code in other packages through how it is declared.
-To allow an item to be called by code in other packages (i.e. [export an identifier](https://golang.org/ref/spec#Exported_identifiers) , the name must start with a capital letter:
+To make a function, type, variable, or constant externally visible (known as [`exported`](https://golang.org/ref/spec#Exported_identifiers)) the name must start with a capital letter.
+This is analogous to how other programming languages like Java that use access modifiers such as `public` and `private`.

 ```go
 package greeting